next-actions/pytest-mh/docs/articles/tips-and-tricks/backup-restore.rst

     scope).
 It is therefore better to avoid them, unless you are sure that it does what you want.

-    It is safe to use the :class:`~pytest_mh.utils.services.SystemdServices` in the examples above, because the expected service state is ``started`` after both backup and restore.
+    It is safer to use the :class:`~pytest_mh.utils.services.SystemdServices` in the examples above, because the expected service state is ``started`` after both backup and restore.

 Implementing automatic backup for a topology